paulmackinlay/service-base/docs/01-intro.md

 ### [PropSubsystem](../src/main/java/com/webotech/service/PropSubsystem.java) - bootstraps properties

 The PropSubsystem initializes Property based configuration that can be used throughout an app.
-Properies are loaded when the Subsystem starts and unloaded when it stops.
-Properties can be accessed using [PropertyUtil](../src/main/java/com/webotech/util/PropertyUtil.java).
+Properties are loaded when the Subsystem starts and unloaded when it stops, they can be accessed using [PropertyUtil](../src/main/java/com/webotech/util/PropertyUtil.java).
 There are mechanisms for overriding, defaulting and converting properties into useful java constructs.

 ### [SupportSubsystem](../src/main/java/com/webotech/service/SupportSubsystem.java) - logs process fundamentals